Search

 SPICT™ and life expectancy

-Life expectancy or prognosis for an individual patient is variable and uncertain.
-It is much better to identify when holistic palliative care is needed than trying to estimate how long a person will live.
+Life expectancy or prognosis for an individual is variable and uncertain.
+It is much better to recognise when a holistic palliative care review can help than trying to estimate how long this person will live.

-If access to palliative care or financial benefits depends on making an estimate of life expectancy, then SPICT can be used to aid clinical assessments.
-Researchers use SPICT™ like this for some types of cohort research studies.
+If access to palliative care or financial benefits depends on making an estimate of life expectancy, then SPICT may aid clinical assessments but it is not designed as a prognostic tool.

 Key steps in future care planning